SENG480/course/grad_assn.md

 # Overview
 One of:
-- Choose a current paper discussing software architecture/documentation/design issues, from a reputable academic venue (ICSE/ISSTA/RE/ICSA/FSE/ASE/TSE/TOSEM/JSS).
+1. [Research] Report on a new trend in software design and archictecture.
+To do this, find a practitioner report/whitepaper/presentation that discusses one of the topics below.
 Summarize and present to the class.
-- Prepare a submission to the DysDoc Declutter challenge or Summarization Challenge.
+2. [Challenge] Prepare a submission to the [DysDoc Declutter challenge or Summarization Challenge](https://dysdoc.github.io/docgen2/index.html#section-challenge).
 Report results in class.

 # Possible topics: